ARMmaster17/Captain/README.md

 To modify the state database to trigger builds in Proxmox, you may use a tool like Curl, or the CLI tool (migrating to this repo soon).

+## Building from source.
+Running `make build` inside the ATC or Radar sub-directories will build executables that can be run in-place.
+If you would like to build your own DEB files, run `make deb` in each project directory.
+Then you may install them following the steps above.

 # Contributing